kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/structure_topograph/TOPOGRAPH_OVERVIEW.md

 - `phase_node_coords.json`: JSON for mapping syntax to coordinates

 ---
+### 📌 Topograph Link Map

+The updated structural map includes **10 inter-node link lines** based on:
+- Phase jump
+- Rhythmic escalation
+- Semantic drift
+- Recursive resonance

+Each line is colored and labeled by its connection type.
+See `topograph_nodes_v2.svg` and `topograph_link_map.yml` for details.

+---
 ## 🧠 Origin

 This module is built collaboratively from `structure圏スレッド` and curated here for Phase Drift field design, simulation, and collaborative modeling.